 You will receive space on a table in the main meeting space where you can showcase something you’ve made.
 You accept full responsibility for the items you display, and you are required to monitor and secure your items.
 Mysterium accepts no responsibility for any lost or stolen property.
 We cannot accept items for display from non-attendees.
 However, you may send an emissary with your items, if they accept the terms set forth above.

-New this year!
-We will have one or two sessions for “Microtalks” throughout the weekend.
+Have something you want to present like a costume, prop, theory, or whatever, but don’t want to put together a full presentation?
+This is the event for you.
+We’ll have space for one or two “Microtalk” sessions throughout the weekend.
 These are short (3-10 minute) presentations, back to back.
-If you have something you want to present (a costume, a prop reproduction, a theory about the games, etc), but don’t want to put together a huge presentation, this is the event type for you.
 There is no event too short for a microtalk, but we may cut you off if you go over 10 minutes.

 Up to 1 hour in length – Large events that take place in the main meeting space, generally in front of the whole convention.
 Examples: a larger fandom project; a lesson on D’ni language; a group performance piece; a panel of people discussing some topic of interest.